netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Multipath transport can improve robustness against network failures in several ways:

-- An endpoint can immediately send data over a perdetermined backup path if it suspects that a primary path is faulty.
+- An endpoint can immediately send data over a predetermined backup path if it suspects or obtains a network notification that a primary path is faulty.
-- In SCION, we may receive error messages that specify the link or node that is faulty.
-This allows selecting a backup path that does not share the same faulty entity.
+- In SCION, the network may send error messages that explicitly specify the faulty link.
+This allows selecting a backup path that circumvents the faulty link.
 - By sending redundant traffic over multiple paths, an application can maintain continuity even if one path becomes unavailable.

-The use of backup paths or paths for redundant sending can be further improved by analysing paths for overlap and selecting disjoint paths.
+The use of backup paths or paths for redundant sending can be further improved by analyzing paths for overlap and selecting disjoint paths.
 This reduces the likelihood of multiple paths failing simultaneously.